Dinners in the Dark

 Listen.
 Smell.
 Touch.
 Taste.

 Dinners in the Dark at CAMAJE are multi-course meals eaten while blindfolded.
 Without sight, diners’ other senses are heightened.
 Smells, textures and sounds all become more intense.
 Arrive at our door, don a blindfold and let us take you on an unforgettable ride.
+These special events take place just 4-5 times each month; reserve your seats now with EventBrite.

 $85/person all-inclusive, unless otherwise noted.